 1. Show proof of a high school or college degree earned at an English-speaking institution

 2. Score at least 90 on the internet (iBT) Test of English as a Foreign Language (TOEFL)

 3. Score at least 6.5 on the International English Language Testing System (IELTS) test

 Q: What is the total cost of the program?

-A: The estimated tuition (starting in 2013) is $54,000.
+A: The estimated tuition (starting in 2014) is $55,000.
 Tuition includes three summer sessions and two independent study periods.
-Fees for 3 years are approximately $1,500.
+Fees for 3 summers are approximately $1,500.
 On-campus housing (optional) for 3 summer sessions is estimated at $5,000.

 Q: What should I include in my portfolio?